Parental leave

 General

-- You have the right to part-time leave without pay until the child is 12 years old.
+• Part-time leave until the child is 12 years old

-Parental leave is regulated in general agreements and laws.
-KI also has a local agreement on parental leave pay.
+Parental leave is regulated by general agreements and laws.
+Karolinska Institutet also has a local agreement on parental leave pay.

-Notification of parental leave must, if possible, be made two months before the expected birth and cover the entire period of leave, i.e. holidays must also be planned.
-The parental leave must be planned in consultation with the institution and at least 20 vacation days/year must be used.
+Notification of parental leave should, if possible, be made two months before the expected birth and cover the entire period of leave, i.e. holidays should also be planned.
+Planning should be done in consultation with the institution.
+At least 20 days of annual leave must be taken.

-Parental leave may be divided into a maximum of three periods per calendar year.
-If the extent of the leave changes, it is counted as a new period.
-If the employer is able to plan in such a way and the business allows it, there is a possibility to approve more than three periods per calendar year.
+Parental leave may be divided into a maximum of three periods/calendar year.
+If the extent of the leave changes, it counts as a new period.
+The purpose of the planning is to ensure that the employer's operations function properly.
+More periods can be approved by the employer if the business allows it.

-If the employee wishes to return to work earlier than planned, this must be notified at least one month in advance.
+If the staff member wishes to return to work earlier than planned, the institution must be notified at least one month in advance.

-The employee must request parental benefits from Försäkringskassan himself.
-KI makes a salary deductions based on the extent of the parental leave.
+The employee must request parental leave from Försäkringskassan.
+KI will make salary deductions based on the extent of the parental leave.

 More information about parental allowance can be found at Försäkringskassan.